dani-edo/point-of-sale-edo/README.md

 With this application, you can create, read, update, and delete product lists instantly.
 And also there is a product search facility by entering words in the input form, then the products that contain the words you input will appear quickly.

+In accordance with its purpose, this application is only intended for the mobile version (responsive).

 ## Depedencies
 ```
 "core-js": "^3.6.4",